To be blunt, I was pretty devastated by my father's death in 2002. That fall, before he was diagnosed with cancer,

 1989 below.
 They should give you a sense of what it was like to live in our nomadic and adventurous clan.

-Yep, I was happy kid -- and I was lucky to have grown up in a wonderful and loving family.
+Yep, I was happy kid and lucky to have grown up in such a wonderful and loving family.

-Above center: I videotaped our six-week trip to Alaska and shot 24 hours of tape.
+Above right: I videotaped our six-week trip to Alaska and shot 24 hours of tape.
 That's a LOT of video.

-Above right: In the dinghy at Glacier Bay, videotaping my dad's boat in front of the glaciers.
+Above left: In the dinghy at Glacier Bay, videotaping my dad's boat in front of the glaciers.

-Above left: A screenshot from the DVD, "The Alaskan Adventure," that I created recently.
+Above right: A screenshot from the DVD, "The Alaskan Adventure," that I created recently.
 This is my

 dad on the last day of our trip in 1989, near Seattle (watch the full scene below).

-Above center: Another screenshot, this one of a black bear catching fish at Anan Creek near Ketchikan, Alaska
+Above left: Another screenshot, this one of a black bear catching fish at Anan Creek near Ketchikan, Alaska

 (watch the full scene below).